-If you’re the leader of a B2B company, you know that customer expectations have evolved to favor efficiency over relationships and there is a growing preference for a consumer-like purchasing experience online.
-You also know that it’s extremely difficult to deliver the online experience customers are looking for, but the market demands that you do.
+If you’re the leader of a B2B company, you know customer expectations have evolved to favor efficiency over relationships and there is a growing preference for a consumer-like purchasing experience online.
+You also know it’s extremely difficult to deliver the online experience customers are looking for, but the market demands that you do.

 It is increasingly important for B2B manufacturers and particularly distributors to embrace online commerce, otherwise, they risk losing significant market share and a shrinking revenue base.
 But standing up an eCommerce system brings a high level of complexity – B2B transactions are interconnected across all channels – online, with a sales rep, on the phone or otherwise.

-Getting eCommerce right takes an omnichannel effort, and those doing it right are experiencing significantly higher growth rates than their peers.
+Getting eCommerce right takes an omnichannel effort, and those doing it right are experiencing significantly higher sales growth than their peers.
 In fact, the top B2B companies selling online grew their B2B eCommerce sales in 2017 by 7.1 percent to $535.7 billion, double the growth rate of the overall B2B economy.1

 That may be why up to 70 percent2 of B2B distributors view Amazon Business as a significant threat.
 The online giant is famous for its obsession with meeting customer needs.
 With 1 million customers and $1 billion in revenue, the strategy is working.
 Amazon is poised to take significant share from traditional industrial distributors.